Lachlan-Brumme/Mech-105/LU_decomposition/README.md

+# luFactor
-#luFactor uses LU Decomposition to solve for variables in linear algebra
+Uses LU Decomposition to solve for variables in linear algebra
 ## Variables
 A is the coeficient Matrix
 ## Outputs